isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/design-page-layout.md

 Perform the following steps to achieve the above tasks:

 1. Create a page layout with Landscape orientation.
-    1. Create a “Landscape” page layout using the steps given under “Create a new page layout” procedure.
+    1. Create a "Landscape" page layout using the steps given under "Create a new page layout" procedure.

     1. In the right panel, click **Page Properties**.